geneb/ScarletDME/README.md

 I've got a 66 page document that's all of the release notes I could find for the commercial releases of OpenQM.
-That's going to act as a starting point for improvments and/or bug fixes.
+That's going to act as a starting point for improvements and/or bug fixes.
 I think.
 We'll see.

 I'm going to end this document by thanking Martin Phillips for the original GPL release of OpenQM.
 We've not always seen eye to eye on things, but his